 Today, insider threats, whether malicious or negligent, are difficult to combat and even harder to detect.
-In fact, CrowdStrike estimates that the average time it takes to contain an insider threat incident is 77 days, with average costs for 30 days at $7.12 million USD.
+In fact, the Ponemon Institute estimates that the average time it takes to contain an insider threat incident is 77 days, with average costs for 30 days at $7.12 million USD.

 There are two main reasons why it is difficult to detect an insider attack: